PHOENIXCONTACT/MORYX-Framework/docs/articles/Processing/Activities.md

 ### Required Capabilities

 This property defines what capabilities a resource must have to handle this activity.
-May be it is just a capability like `MyCapabilities` or a capability with parameters like:
+Maybe it is just a capability like `MyCapabilities` or a capability with parameters like:

 ```` cs
 ...